clgp-aint-cool/clgp-aint-cool.github.io/content/_index.md

 :tongue:

-I'm currently interesting in cyber field
+I'm currently interesting in cyber security field

 on a journey to get a job and make some bread